 As you can imagine, I was in heaven.
 Above you can see Mirja next to a small sampling of the si’ira belts that she collected from the Wayuu people.
 Mirja described it all with never-ending enthusiasm.
 And then we were invited upstairs to enjoy her extensive book collection.
 I have plenty to show and tell you about this visit in my next post.

-And for the present, I am back in the UK with Sue and husband Robert on their farm in Perry Green.
+And for the present, I am back in the UK with Sue and husband Robert on their farm..
 What glorious end-of-summer days we have been having both here and in The Netherlands…cool and sunny with soft marvelous sunsets throwing golden light over the fields.
 I tried to soak it all in and imprint it in my memory as we walked the three lively dogs this evening.
 Tomorrow I shall be heading off to quite a change of scene, I imagine, in the city where I will stay with Norma who was at the Braids conference.
 Norma contacted me when I was in Bolivia with the kind invitation to come and stay with her when in London.
 I am sure we will spend some fun times weaving and braiding together and I hope to see a couple of the main sights and museums in London too.

 It’s hard to imagine Bolivia on the other side of the world rolling over into spring and summer with the heat and humidity of Santa Cruz as the first nip of the fall is felt over here.
-Yet I am very much ready to head home and reorganize as I know that hectic times are ahead in Cusco and the US with much workshop preparation to be squeezed in between!
+Yet I am very much ready to head home and reorganize as I know that hectic times are ahead in Cusco with much preparation to be squeezed in between!
 Here is a nice video I found on Facebook to get me back into “Bolivia mode”…it nice to see beautiful images of the lowlands and Santa Cruz included.
 Maybe I will be have some of the lovely people I have met on this trip as my guests in Bolivia one day in the future.